 For utilities, in addition to checking for programs that you might qualify for based on your circumstances, area, or provider, you can save by using your utilities more wisely.

 That means doing things like applying weatherstripping & patching holes (those unsealed doors & holes cost you in utility bills), turning your thermostat up or down a degree or two depending on the time of year, using a programmable thermostat, using time of use plans if they’re beneficial for you, changing air filters regularly, watering less often, installing low flow shower heads and other water-saving measures, etc.

-In some locations the utility companies offer free inspections, tips, or even sometimes equipment, so contact yours directly to see if they offer those or similar ways to save.
+In some locations the utility companies offer free inspections, money saving tips of their own, or sometimes even equipment, so call yours to see if they offer those or similar ways to save.